doremi31618/eventDrivenDemo/ReadMe.md

 This is a sample Java Spring Boot project demonstrating event-driven architecture using Kafka and RabbitMQ.

+## Purpose
+This is an event-driven demo application designed to handle and process events using Kafka and RabbitMQ as message brokers.
+The application demonstrates how to publish, consume, and dispatch events to appropriate handlers in a microservices architecture.
+It serves as a hands-on project to showcase event-driven design patterns and integration of message queue systems.

 ## Prerequisites
 - **Windows 10/11 with WSL2 enabled**
 - **Docker Desktop** (with WSL2 integration enabled)